coq/coq/CONTRIBUTING.md

 producing a design document as a [Coq Enhancement Proposal][CEP].

 Another recommendation is that you do not put several unrelated changes (even if you produced them together) in the same PR.
-Spliting out what can be to smaller-scale PRs is the best way to ensure that your changes are reviewed and merged promptly.
+In particular, make sure you split bug fixes into separate PRs when this is possible.
+More generally, smaller-sized PRs, or PRs changing less components, are more likely to be reviewed and merged promptly.

 ### Collaborating on a pull request ###